HackIllinois/blog/_posts/2019-08-28-mentor-spotlight-katharine-hyatt.markdown

 title: "Mentor Spotlight: Katharine Hyatt"
 date: 2019-08-31 17:00:00
 categories: spotlights
-tags: HackIllinois2019, mentors, featured
+tags: featured, HackIllinois, mentors
 image:
 author: Divey Anand
 ---

-In our first mentor spotlight this year, we talk with Katharine Hyatt, who mentored at HackIllinois 2019. (add fluff)
+Welcome back to another series of mentor spotlights!
+This series series returns for the 2019-2020 school year, as we seek to highlight the open source mentors that have become the mainstay of our event.

+In our first mentor spotlight this year, we speak with Katharine (Katie) Hyatt, who's been an open source mentor at HackIllinois since 2018.
+Katie has been a contributor to the [Julia Programming Language](https://julialang.org/) and is considered to be one of the top contributors to the project today.
+In this interview, Katie recounts some of her experiences with open source and gives valuable insight into the community and its growth.

 ### Tell us about yourself.
 What is your background and what do you do now?
 Hello!
 I'm currently a postdoctoral fellow at the [Center for Computational Quantum Physics at the Flatiron Institute](https://www.simonsfoundation.org/flatiron/center-for-computational-quantum-physics).
-My day-to-day job involves working with Computational Physics, which is what I have been pursuing since Graduate School.
-I work with the [Julia Programming Language](https://julialang.org/) for writing code for research purposes and have also been an Open Source contributor to Julia since 2015.
+My day-to-day job involves working with computational physics, which is what I have been pursuing since graduate school.
+I work with Julia for writing code for research purposes and have also been an open source contributor to Julia since 2015.

 For Julia, I usually work on writing and maintaining libraries to add high-level features.
-Some things that I have worked in in the past are wrappers for Video Libraries, and libraries for Linear Algebra and Random Number Generation, all of which interface with main Julia API.
+Some things that I have worked in in the past are wrappers for video libraries, and libraries for linear algebra and random number generation, all of which interface with main Julia API.

 ### How did you get started in tech?
 I had no programming experience before I started my undergraduate degree in Physics.
 In my first year, I took a required class called Introduction to Computational Physics, where I first learned C++.
 I was pretty good at it and went on to work with my professor from this class as an Undergraduate Research Intern later in my college career.
-You could say I went from Freshman with no idea about Computer Science to mentoring students at HackIllinois.
+You could say I went from freshman with no idea about Computer Science to mentoring students at HackIllinois.

 ### What are some of the projects you are working on currently?
 I primarily work with the Julia ecosystem, with GPU packages more specifically.
 I think the Julia ecosystem is a viable choice for this as it offers native support for CUDA kernels.
 I'm currently working on a new sort of [module that deals with High Dimensional Tensors](https://github.com/ITensor/ITensors.jl).
 We conducted supporting research in the context of Multi-Dimensional Linear Algebra, and I'm happy to say that the project is almost completed and will be useful in fields such as Machine Learning.